-So after our very brief visit in Macau, we decided to spend a decent 10 days in Bangkok, Thailand.
+So after our very brief visit to Macau, we decided to spend a decent 10 days in Bangkok, Thailand.

-And it was probably a perfect choice for us.
+And it was probably the perfect choice for us.

 We got to go out and see all of the major tourist spots in this time, while also having enough of it to spend a few days at the apartment just lazing around under the air conditioning unit and trying as many weird and wonderful items from the little food market downstairs as we possibly could.